gwu-cs-advos/organization/README.md

 - Understand how to do a deep, detailed dive into a code-base, and practice this in multiple code-bases with related goals.
 - Understand how security guarantees are *engineered* into systems.
 - Understand the trade-offs involved in designing for effective parallelism.
-- Implement a fully-featured RTOS on top of a microkernel.
+- Implement an OS on top of a microkernel.

 ## Class Prerequisites